 The QL muscles play an important role in supporting our movement and posture.
-We need to learn to understand and care for these deep muscles.....
+Learn to understand and care for these deep muscles...

 Our quadratus lumborum muscles or QLs for short, are found on either side of the lumbar spine (lower back) and are important core muscles that help stabilise the lower back.
 They essentially connect the lower spine to the pelvis and assist with movements like side bending and ‘hiking’ the hip.